MalekZORGATIIA/Prohibited-Items-Detection/README.md

 Besides, from detecting and classifying objects such prohibited items may become increasingly important in airport security.

 This project detects and classifies prohibited Items in x-ray images.
-It showcases the details of an AI algorithm based on the CNN model, which is  explained here.
+It showcases the details of an AI algorithm based on the CNN model,the architecture is explained here.

 ![alt text](cnn.png)